MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # READ SO YOU DON"T LOSE WORK!
 UNREAL 4.25.1 BUG

-There is a bug in 4.25.1 that causes an editor crash.
+A bug in 4.25.1 can cause an editor crash.
 If there are mediabundles in the current level and you open a new level the editor may crash.
-Epic says the fix will be in 4.25.2  Till then I will checkin this project without media bundles in the level to avoid crashes and lost work.
+Epic says the fix will be in 4.25.2  If you notice any crashes while switching levels, just delete the media bundles from the level you are switching FROM and it should work.

-You can still use the level for Virtual Production, just drag the two media bundles from the AJA folder (or make your own if you don't use AJA) back into the level.
-But once you do this DO NOT try to switch levels or Unreal may crash.
-Delete the media bundles from the level (NOT from content browser) and you should be able to switch levels again.

-# VPStudio is a WORK IN PROGRESS, NOT FULLY FUNCTIONAL
+# VPStudio is a WORK IN PROGRESS and may change in major ways without notice

-This is my new Virtual Production project.
-It's easier to setup and customize for your studio setup and it has many new features.
+My new Virtual Production project is easier to setup and customize for your studio and it has many new features.

 It will change almost daily.
 Please take a look at it and make comments on anything you think could be improved.
 Feel free to use anything you find here in your own projects, just please credit me, Greg Corson, for whatever you use.

-A series of tutorials on this project has already started on my YouTube channel.
+A series of tutorials on this project are on [my youtube channel](https://www.youtube.com/user/GregCorson).

 # What a boaring level!

-Yes, the included level isn't pretty.
-This is because of content licensing.
+The included level is very basic because of content licensing.
 Content from the Epic Marketplace and many other online stores allows you to use it in games and videos, but you CAN NOT distribute as part of an open Unreal project.
-This sample is made with things that are built into Unreal when you get it, so no licensing issues and it keeps the project very small.
-I'm working with some artists to make a few virtual production sets we can give away, but they are not done yet.
+This sample only uses content built into Unreal, so no licensing issues and it keeps the project small.
+I'm working with artists to make a few virtual production sets we can give away, but they are not done yet.
 If you are an artist would like to help by contributing original material under creative commons license, please let me know.

-To be clear, you CAN buy or use free content from the Epic's Unreal marketplace in your own work, but YOU have to get it from Epic yourself, their licensing will not allow me to give it to you.
+You CAN buy or use content from the Epic's Unreal marketplace in your own work, but YOU have to get it from Epic yourself, their licensing will not allow me to host the content here.

 # Recommendations for Use